envato/cookie-consent/README.md

 ### Override CSS

-There is a `cookiebot.css` in the `src` directory, you can include it to partially override the default Cookiebot style.
+There is a `cookiebot.css` in the module, you can include it to partially override the default Cookiebot style.

 ### To publish